IEvangelist/davidpine.net/content/blog/asp-net-core-slack.md

 #### Example Service

 This is the implementation of the `IJokeService` which demonstrates how simple the consumption of the `HttpClient` is and how to easily call out to an external API.
-This pattern is essentially repeated in the implementations of the `IUrlService` and the `IWeatherService`, but they're obviously calling out to different APIs with different parameters and mapping to the appropriate response type.
+This pattern is essentially repeated in the implementations of the `IUrlService` and the `IWeatherService`, but they're calling out to different APIs with different parameters and mapping to the appropriate response type.

 ```cs
 using System.Collections.Generic;